Day 21: Sculpture

 One specific application of chest rope is creating a chest binder, a structure that will shape chest tissue to be more flat, generally to increase a masculinity aesthetic.
-In this particular tie, we create an underlying structure with a vertical steam, then we can use that stem as the anchor of the horizontal and diagonal wraps that we will be used to press on the skin.
+In this particular tie, we create an underlying structure with a vertical steam, then we can use that stem as the anchor of the horizontal and diagonal wraps that we will use to press on the skin.
 It is important to move the skin up as we shape it so that the pressure is perpendicular to the tissue and the rib cage to minimize uncomfortable folds and twists in the skin.
-Look at resources for chest binding safety for more information.
+Look at resources for chest binding safety for more information on long term usage.

 A Study of the Chest

 Each body shape is unique, each person’s desire is unique, and each day we’re a little bit different.
 Repetition will allow us to try different things and explore what sensation we enjoy, what aesthetic pleases us.
 It is important to set the boundaries of what we wish to explore together and adapt as needed.